What Is Crystal Meth?

 - Cognitive Behavioral Therapy—Examines the role of substance abuse in a patient’s life and develops skills to avoid relapse; includes the Matrix Model approach.

 - The Matrix Model—Incorporates cognitive-behavioral therapy, addiction education, relapse prevention education, 12-step or self-help programs, and weekly urine tests to assure abstinence.
 This method has been found to be very effective during treatment.

 Adolescents are at particular risk for the dangers of crystal meth abuse.
 Human brains continue to develop until the mid-20s, and powerful drugs such as crystal meth can have a major impact on brain development.

 Teens may also be unaware of the risks.
 In fact, though many youth users acknowledge the health risks and social costs of heavy use, they still associate the use of the drug more positively than heroin or crack cocaine.

 Drug education regarding the dangers that come with abuse is a vital part of abuse prevention.
-Talking with your teen about the risks associated with use can help prevent young abuse.
+Talking with your teen about the risks associated with use can help prevent youth methamphetamine abuse.

 Resources, Articles, and More Information